cryptopool-builders/Multi-Pool-Installer/README.md

        width="771" height="635">
 </p>

-#### On first reboot it may take up to 1 minute before the cron screens auto-start.
-After waiting one minute type:
+#### On first reboot it may take up to 10 minutes before the cron screens auto-start.
+After waiting ten minutes type:
 ```
 motd
 ```